3 Insidous Money Mindset Myths That Afflict Professional Women

 And it’s very easy to get confused.
 We confuse selfish and self-led, self-indulgence and self-expression.
 “Nice” too often means powerless.
 No wonder we feel conflicted about money and power.

-Instead of “power over” there is the “power to”.
-This also, as discussed above, requires access to money.
-Money gives you the power to feed your family.
-The power to walk away.
-The power to choose.
-And the power to relax.
 This form of power: the power to create, implement and choose, is life affirming because it rests in each of us, not just a limited few.

-As Peggy Natiello puts it:
+As teacher and psychotherapist, Peggy Natiello, puts it:

 “It is through the exercise of power that we are able to take care of ourselves, to direct our lives, to grow, to survive.
-In itself power is neither good nor bad, but its practice can lead to either destruction or creative growth.”3Natiello, P (2001), “The Person-Centred Approach: A Passionate Presence – Chapter 6:Collaborative Power and Social Change”, PCCS Books
+In itself power is neither good nor bad, but its practice can lead to either destruction or creative growth.”3Natiello, P (2001), “The Person-Centred Approach: A Passionate Presence – Chp 6: Collaborative Power and Social Change”, PCCS Books

 Here, money is a tool.
 It helps us create the kind of life we want.
 When used collaboratively with others, through our purchasing power, money can help us influence the kind of society we want.